jrbourbeau/jrbourbeau.github.io/content/posts/github-saved-replies.md

 </details>
 ~~~

-This is nice, for example, including a long traceback in a comment.
+This is nice, for example, when including a long traceback in a comment.
 The downside is
 there's quite a bit of boilerplate you need to remember and type.

 ## Solution